Do you have a goal to travel more?

 We booked our flights from Denver to Paris, France five months in advance for $500 each.
-We booked our flights from Salt Lake City to Osaka, Japan seven months in advance for $600 each.
+We booked our flights from Salt Lake City to Tokyo, Japan seven months in advance for $750 each.

 Great airfare deals are not rare, but they don't last long.
 You need to be in the right place at the right time to get them.
+Or, it helps to use a service like Going that sends airfare deals to you.
 Starting your search early is the best way to be there for those deals when they happen.

-Sometimes it's smart to book lodging 12-18 months in advance.
-These types of lodging often sell out a year or more in advance.
+Sometimes it's smart to book hotels or vacation rentals 12-18 months in advance.
+These types of lodging often sell out a year or more in advance:

 - National park lodges